 God himself can't be observed, neither can the claimed phenomena of the theory of evolution – and its derivative theories – be observed.
 So, both are religions.

-On the other hand, evolutionists keep on claiming that their religion is scientific.
-This keeps them occupied by inventing new theories, to solve problems of the existing theories.
-In this way, they don't have time left to research the way nature works.
+Evolutionists keep on inventing new theories – in the hope to fix problems with existing theories – without ever implementing practical solutions based on these theories.
+In this way, evolutionists keep themselves occupied.
+Therefore, they don't have time left to research the way nature works.
 So, they won't make real discoveries.
-And therefore, their theories will never contribute to daily life.
+As a consequence, their theories will never contribute to daily life.
+Their work is idle.

 The theory of evolution is nothing more than an interpretation of the past, that fails to contribute to the future.
 It only contributes to itself: An even more complex theory.

 In contrast with evolutionists, creationists are aware that their religion is not scientific.
 So, they don't have to spend time on proving the existence of God.
 They are focused on researching the way nature works – with an open mind – not being hindered by theories that must survive at all cost.
 Creationists will eventually make new discoveries, and apply them to daily life.